Christopher Roth: TV

 Roth also uses TV as a medium and distribution platform to highlight issues and disseminate them in an intelligible format.
 In 2018 he founded the television platform space-time.tv which hosts four different channels (REALTY-V, station.plus, 42 and 2038) and publishes new content on an ongoing basis.
 Content from different areas such as society, art, politics and science is presented.
 The logos were created by the designers and artists Diann Bauer, Angela Bulloch and Manuel Bürger.

 The channel REALTY-V was created as part of the long-term project REALTY by Tirdad Zolghadr and deals with topics such as gentrification, urbanism, the future in global and local contexts.
 The content explores the role of contemporary art in the recent history of urban renewal.
 In May 2022, the book REALTY.
 Beyond the Traditional Blueprints of Art & Gentrification was published with a contribution from REALTY-V and presented at KW Institute for Contemporary Art. station.plus mainly shows content created by students at the chair of Arno Brandlhuber at the ETH Zurich Faculty of Architecture.
 The station was founded in 2017 together with Arno Brandlhuber and Olaf Grawert.

 Channel 42 is located on the premises of the haubrok foundation at Fahrbereitschaft in Berlin-Lichtenberg.
-The channel uses television as a broadcast instrument for artistic and utopian ideas and shows television productions by artists created since the1970s.
+The channel uses television as a broadcast instrument for artistic and utopian ideas and shows television productions by artists created since the 1970s.
 2038 is a channel that evolved during the project for the 17th Venice Biennale of Architecture in 2021 and shows artists, ecologists, economists, scientists, politicians, writers curated in 2019 for the project 2038 – The New Serenity.
 Using so-called TV-hacks, more than 20 websites were hacked for a period of three weeks in 2020 featuring the program of space-time.tv.
 Among them were the sites of CAF x Copenhagen Architecture Festival, e-flux architecture and ARCH+.